-During the past five years, ASEAN has implemented policies and programmes to improve energy efficiency of energy end-users.
-Specifically, energy efficiency programmes have been directed toward increasing energy efficiency in residential, commercial buildings and industries as well as toward increasing energy efficiency in energy power plant or transport sectors.
+During the past five years, ASEAN has implemented policies and programmes to improve the energy efficiency of energy end-users.
+Specifically, energy efficiency programmes have been directed toward increasing energy efficiency in residential, commercial buildings and industries as well as toward increasing energy efficiency in the energy power plant or transport sectors.
 These policies and programmes by the EE&C-SSN have successfully raised awareness and educated the market on the benefits of implementing energy efficiency activities.
 Those efforts have led to the reduction of energy intensity to 8.5% in 2013, based on 2005 levels, exceeding the 8% target of energy intensity set for 2015, as stipulated in the APAEC 2010-2015.

-The policy implications for ASEAN of the rising energy consumption and corresponding increase in CO2 emissions need serious consideration of policy makers in the region.
+The policy implications for ASEAN of the rising energy consumption and the corresponding increase in CO2 emissions need serious consideration of policymakers in the region.
 ASEAN is making efforts to enhance the use of new and renewable energy and to promote EE&C actions to reduce future CO2 emissions.
-Some further measures include: a) increasing climate change projects, b) accelerating the adoption of low-carbon technologies and promoting clean energy options, c) establishment of energy management systems and EE standards, d) promotion of technology transfers, and e) strengthening cooperation with Dialogue Partners and International Organizations especially in capacity building, innovation of low carbon technologies, application of efficient technologies and partnership to realize economic and environmental gains.
+Some further measures include: a) increasing climate change projects, b) accelerating the adoption of low-carbon technologies and promoting clean energy options, c) establishment of energy management systems and EE standards, d) promotion of technology transfers, and e) strengthening cooperation with Dialogue Partners and International Organizations especially in capacity building, the innovation of low carbon technologies, application of efficient technologies and partnership to realize economic and environmental gains.